 If you have some time to spare - maybe a weekend - African threading can be a lifesaver.
 You'll use weaving thread to wrap around the entire length of your hair.
 This will keep your curls in a stretched state as they dry.
 Once your hair is fully dry, you'll remove the thread and style as usual.
 It'll look as if you've just blow dried your curls - but without heat.

 This method does take a while to see results as your hair will need to fully dry before you can take the thread out.

-The easiest method to stretching your curls is to braid or twist in medium-sized
+An easy method for stretching your curls is to braid or twist in medium-sized sections.

-"If I need to stretch my hair I just put it into a bun.
-Once it's dried, I take it out, remoisturize and we're all good to go." - Lena
+And if you're pressed for time or energy, one of the easiest and simplest is pulling your hair into a bun, "If I need to stretch my hair I just put it into a bun.
+Once it's dried, I take it out, remoisturize and we're all good to go" says naturalista Lena.

 So you know how to stretch your curls, but what types of products are best to keep them stretched?
 Since I have type 4 kinky curls, my hair seems to stretch better when using heavier products.